 Alternatively, a short scale guitar may be more affected by string buzz, particularly with regard to the strings buzzing the fret wires.

-Due to the lower action, the strings are closer to the frets, and additional to this the strings are slacker on the neck.
-As a result when they are played they vibrate on a wider arc, increasing the chance of the string coming into contact with the fretwire.
+Due to the lower action, the strings are closer to the frets, and in addition to this the strings are slacker on the neck.
+As a result, when they are played they vibrate on a wider arc, increasing the chance of the string coming into contact with the fret wire.